Bubaque

 Bubaque is one of the Bijagós Islands in Guinea-Bissau, and is also the name of its main town.
-The island has a population of 6,427, the town Bubaque 4,299 (2009 census).
+The island has a population of 6,427, while the town of Bubaque has a population of 4,299 (2009 census).
 The area of the island is 75 km2, it is 13.6 km long and 8 km wide.
+Administratively, it is part of Bubaque sector, Bolama Region.

 The island is known for its wildlife and is heavily forested.
-It is also where the Unesco nature reserve headquarters is situated, as well as a museum.
+It is also where the UNESCO nature reserve headquarters is situated, as well as a museum.

 Transportation

-Bubaque airport serves the island.
+Bubaque Airport serves the island.
 A weekly ferry runs to Bissau from Bubaque's port.
 All transportation on the island itself is done by motorbike or on foot.